JALinnerud/hello-world/README.md

 # hello-world
 This is my hello world repository .
-A place where I store ideas, resources, or even share and discuss things with others.
+A place where I store ideas, resources, or even share and discuss things with others. i hope i get it right this time ...